THE CASE FOR WEEKEND VOTING

 This study was from a larger International IDEA report, published in 2002, Voter Turnout Since 1945: A Global Report.

 Most states have a method for any eligible voter to cast a ballot before Election Day, either during the early voting period or by requesting an absentee ballot.
-In 14 states, early voting is not available and an excuse is required to request an absentee ballot.
+In 11 states, early voting is not available and an excuse is required to request an absentee ballot.
 39 states offer pre-election day options, such as early voting, absentee voting and mail voting.

 U.S. Census data has long indicated the #1 reason voters gave for not making it out to the polls was “too busy/couldn’t get time off to vote.”
 In 2010, 27% of nonvoters gave this answer.